Aksinder/Home-Assistant/README.md

 <br>
 <p>Hardware
 <br>Server: Supermicro X9SCA-F + Intel Xeon E3-1235 + 32 GB DDR3 ECC RAM with a bunch of disks.
-<br>Aeotec Z-stick Gen 5 and a RFXcom connected to a raspberry pi3.
+<br>Aeotec Z-stick Gen5 and a RFXcom connected to a raspberry pi3.
 (Located in the middle of the house)
 <br>Harmony Hub
 <br>Chromecast
 <br>Chromecast audio x3